wordpress-mobile/WordPress-Android/README.md

 run the app on a device or an emulator and try to login with a WordPress.com account.
 Note that authenticating to WordPress.com via Google is not supported in development builds of the app, only in the official release.

+Note that credentials created with our [WordPress.com applications manager](https://developer.wordpress.com/apps/) allow login only and not signup.
+New accounts must be created using the [official app][1] or [on the web](https://wordpress.com/start).
+Login is restricted to the WordPress.com account with which the credentials were created.
+Also, you will be able to interact with sites of that same WordPress.com account only.
+In other words, if the credentials were created with foo@email.com, you will only be able to login with foo@email.com and access foo@email.com sites.
+Using another account like bar@email.com will cause the `Client cannot use "password" grant_type` error.

 Read more about [OAuth2](https://developer.wordpress.com/docs/oauth2/) and the [WordPress.com REST endpoint](https://developer.wordpress.com/docs/api/).

 ## Google Configuration ##